 The major in History and Philosophy of Science (HPS) investigates the nature of science, how science has developed, and how it has come to occupy such an central position in today's society.
 HPS is an exciting area of study in which you will be stimulated to think critically and creatively about developments within science and their impact on society.
 It places science in its historical and social contexts and examines how science differs from other forms of knowledge.

 In this major you will study the ethical issues associated with recent developments in science such as stem cell research, cloning, and animal experimentation.
-You will also look at the major issues in the history and philosophy of science by examining the Scientific Revolution of the 16th and 17th centuries, and you also have the opportunity to take specific studies in topics such as the history of the biomedical sciences and the philosophy of biology.
+You will also look at the major issues in the history and philosophy of science by examining the Scientific Revolution of the 16th and 17th centuries, and you also have the opportunity to take specific studies in topics such as the history and philosophy of the biomedical sciences and the history and philosophy of the physical sciences.

 To prepare for a major in History and Philosophy of Science (HPS) it is recommended that you take 6 credit points of junior units in HPS and 12 credit points of elective units of study from history, philosophy, gender studies, physics, psychology, or other related areas of study in arts or science in consultation with the Unit for History and Philosophy of Science.
 It is a good idea to plan ahead and have an idea of which senior units you need to complete, so that you can plan your junior and intermediate prerequisite units accordingly.

 In second year, you will take intermediate HPS units which are the prerequisites for your senior HPS units.

 To successfully complete your HPS major you must take at least 24 credit points of senior HPS units of study.

 The Birth of Modern Science